-Inside the House of Kong: An Immersive Gorillaz Experience in London
+Inside the House of Kong: What to Expect from the Gorillaz Exhibition in Los Angeles

 Forget your phone, put on your headphones, and step inside the twisted world of Gorillaz.
 Damon Albarn and Jamie Hewlett’s groundbreaking band now has its own surreal walkthrough — part gallery, part trip, and all vibes.